isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-silverfish/index.md

-﻿
-- -
+﻿---
-- title: How to Get Rid Of Silverfish
+title: How to Get Rid Of Silverfish
-description: Silverfish are small, wingless insects known for their silvery
+description: Silverfish are small, wingless insects known for their silvery-grey appearance and fish-like movements.
-- grey appearance and fish
-- like movements.
 Though generally harmless, these pests can become a...
-slug: /how
+slug: /how-to-get-rid-of-silverfish/
-- to
-- get
-- rid
-- of
-- silverfish/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Fleas